steveng57/kramdown-ial-vscode/README.md

 2. In VS Code, run: `Extensions: Install from VSIX...`
 3. Pick the generated `.vsix` file (for example `kramdown-ial-injection-0.0.1.vsix`).
 4. Run: `Developer: Reload Window`

+## CI/CD (GitHub Actions)

+This repo includes workflows that can:

+- Build and package a `.vsix` on every PR and on pushes to `main` (uploaded as a workflow artifact)
+- Publish to the VS Code Marketplace on version tags (or manually)

+### Package on PR / main

+- Workflow: `.github/workflows/ci.yml`
+- Output: a `vsix` artifact containing `*.vsix`

+### Publish to Marketplace

+- Workflow: `.github/workflows/publish.yml`
+- Triggers: push a tag like `v0.1.15`

+Prerequisites:

+1. Update `publisher` in `package.json` to your actual Marketplace publisher ID (it is currently `local`).
+2. Create a Marketplace Personal Access Token (PAT) and add it as a repo secret named `VSCE_PAT`.

+Notes:

+- Publishing will fail if the extension version in `package.json` is already published.
+- Tagging does not automatically bump versions; bump `package.json` first, then tag.
+- The publish workflow validates that the tag version matches `package.json`.